Sahil-cmd/cam2ros/README.md

-# camera_publisher
+# cam2ros

-`camera_publisher` is a ROS 2 package that provides a simple way to capture video feed from a webcam or an external camera and publish it as ROS 2 Image messages.
+`cam2ros` is a ROS 2 package that provides a simple way to capture video feed from a webcam or an external camera and publish it as ROS 2 Image messages.
 This package is written in Python and utilizes OpenCV to interface with the webcam.

 ## Table of Contents
 - [Features](#features)